sscruz/signal_extraction_tH_ttH/test/kt_kv_scan/README.md

 python test/kt_kv_scan/plotNLLScans.py cards/nllscan_1.json cards/nllscan_2.json ...
 ```

-Where `cards/nllscan_1.json` is a file that contains the location of the .csv file with the results of the nll scan done on the previous step (see exemple [here]())
+Where `cards/nllscan_1.json` is a file that contains the location of the .csv file with the results of the nll scan done on the previous step (see exemple [here]()).
+By now only the